v-iashin/SamplingChessboardWithQueens/README.md

 4. Reduce the temperature, if the reduced temperature is still higher than the chosen threshold, repeat the Base step

 #### Choose a feasible state.
 Select an initial temperature
 Generally, it is a good idea to randomly generate an initial state.
-Also, it is sometimes reasonable to choose the result of another algorithm as the initial state.
-If the initial temperature is chosen to be high the algorithm will require a substantial amount of time to complete.
+Also, the initial state might be the result of another algorithm.
+If the initial temperature is chosen to be too high the algorithm will require a substantial amount of time to complete.
 On the other hand, if it was chosen to be quite low the algorithm may stuck in a local optimum.

 #### Evaluate the initial state
-This particular step depends on the task.
-Though, it is essential to choose a metric to optimize.
+This particular step depends on the task one is doing.
+In any case though, it is essential to choose a metric to optimize.
 In this algorithm, this metric is called _energy_.
-In case a proper metric cannot be found, it is reasonable to use another algorithm for optimization.
+If a proper metric cannot be found, it is recommended to use another algorithm for optimization.

 #### Base step
 This step repeats for a chosen number of times (or just once) for each value of temperature.
 Also, it is possible to represent the number of repetitions as a function of a current temperature.

 ##### Randomly change the current state
-This step depends on a given task, however, the changes in the states should be local.
+This step may vary from task to task but the changes in the states should be local.
 For example, in the TSP, a good strategy is to randomly select two cities and exchange their position in the sequence.
 After that, there will be two states: the current and the new ones.

 ##### Decide whether to accept the new state
 Let us assume that we want to minimize the metric (energy).
 Then, if a new state have a lower energy than a current one, the new state is accepted; however, if the new state have a lower energy than the current one, the new state can still be accepted but with probability as follows